BillHertzing/BlazorExamples/README.md

 This is the presentation page of the app that demonstrates calling into the ConsoleHost's two routes.
 When the page is loaded, it calls the */Initialization* route.
 For the */PostData* route, enter some string into the top input field, and press the submit button.
 ## BasicRESTServices.cshtml.cs
 This is the codebehind page of the app that supplies the C# code referenced by the BasicRESTServices.cshtml presentation page.
+## TargetFramework
+Like all Blazor client-side apps, the TargetFramework for the GUI app is .net Standard 2.0 (currently).
 # Conclusion
-If you are interested in using Blazor in situations without a web server, I hope these examples help explain one way of accomplishing our goal.
+If you are interested in using Blazor in situations without a web server, I hope these examples help explain one way of accomplishing your goal.

-if you find errors in the code or this documentation please create a issue in the GitHub repository .
+if you find errors in the code or this documentation please create a issue in the GitHub repository.

 Enjoy!